intelligent-username/Regularization/README.md

 ### Data

 Data-based regularization changes the training data itself.
-We can add random 'noise features' that don't exist in real life and don't predict anything, we can create synthetic features that are a combination of real features, create adverserial permutations, or scale the data.
+We can add random 'noise features' that don't exist in real life and don't predict anything, create synthetic features that are combinations of real features, create adversarial permutations, or scale the data.

 Oftentimes, this type of regularization happens implicitly during data preprocessing.
 However, it's not the same as data cleaning, feature engineering, or augmentation.

-Although many different types of models can benefit from this type of regularization, it's not very commonly used, especially not in simple applications.
+Although many types of models can benefit from this regularization, it's not very commonly used, especially not in simple applications.

 #### Data augmentation